 Guided Safaris Tours

-After a morning game drive in Addo, we make our way to the Mountain Zebra National Park near Cradock.
-The craggy heights of the Mountain Zebra National Park's Bankberg with rolling plains and deep valleys, and have become a preserve for the Cape mountain zebra.
+After our morning game drive we exit the park and head for Cradock where then check into our overnight accommodation at the Mountain Zebra National Park near Cradock.
+The craggy heights of the Mountain Zebra National Park's Bankberg embrace rolling plains and deep valleys, and have become an entrancing preserve for the Cape mountain zebra.
 The proclamation of the park in 1937 saved these animals from extinction, and currently their population stands at 300.
-Other mammals found here include cheetah, Cape buffalo, black rhino, eland, black wildebeest, red hartebeest and gemsbok, while mountain reedbuck and grey rhebok frequent the higher areas.
-Caracal occupy the niche of primary predator.
-Spend the day game viewing - game drives will be conducted by your guide in his vehicle.
+Other mammals found here include the cheetah, Cape buffalo, black rhino, eland, black wildebeest, red hartebeest and gemsbok, while mountain reedbuck and grey rhebok frequent the higher areas.
+Caracal occupies the niche of primary predator.
+We will spend the remainder of the day game viewing in this popular game reserve – game drives will be conducted by your guide in his vehicle.

 The Karoo National Park has a wide variety of endemic wildlife.
 Many species have been relocated to their former ranges - such as brown hyena, lion and Cape mountain zebra.